-1. Expenditure Summary Report
+A. Expenditure Summary Report

 This must be filled out once the CPA performing the Agreed Upon Procedures (AUP) completes the review and final tax credit calculations are available.
 It will ask for final schedule and expenditure information.
-The Verified Jobs Ratio and Verified Tax Credit Amount - automatically generated based on actual expenditures entered in Phase IV of the application portal - must match the CPA's calculations as noted in the AUP.
+The Verified Tax Credit Amount must match the CPA's calculations as noted in the AUP.
 Within the Expenditure Summary report are two other reports:

-a.
 Local Community Expenditure Report